WebOrigami/docs/content/pattern/representations.md

 title: Data representations
 ---

-Let's use the Map pattern to tackle a small, common development task:
+Let's use the Map Tree pattern to tackle a small, common development task:

 > _Our team writes blog content in markdown format since that's friendlier than raw HTML.
 We need to convert a folder of markdown posts to HTML pages so we can deploy them on our site._